vanloc1808/mlx-server-OAI-compat/README.md

 ```

 ### Streaming Responses
-For streaming responses, add `stream": true` to your request.
+For streaming responses, add `"stream": true` to your request.
 The response will be in Server-Sent Events (SSE) format:

 ```bash
 curl localhost:8000/v1/chat/completions \